What to expect

 Check out after breakfast and make your way home or continue your holiday in France.

-We use a pool of 2 and 3 star hotels adn a B&B to maximise our availability for this tour, so regardless of the time of year we do our best to secure your dates of choice.
+We use a pool of 3 star hotels and one 2 star hotel to maximise our availability for this tour, so regardless of the time of year we do our best to secure your dates of choice.
 The accommodation often has a lovely local flair, with a chance to experience local life with an authentic flavour of your destination.

-- Four nights in 3* hotels, one night in a 2* hotel and one night in a charming B&B - some with outdoor swimming pool
+- Five nights in 3* hotels and one night in a 2* hotel - some with outdoor swimming pools

 - Breakfast included, half board available